ldblckrs-258/PBL3-FE/APIRequirement/Schedule.md

   						"arrivalTime": "09:00",
   						"leaveTime": "11:00",
   						"budget": 50,
-  						"notes": "Explore the caves and pagodas in the Marble Mountains."
+  						"note": "Explore the caves and pagodas in the Marble Mountains."
   					}
   				]
   			} // ...